-Kim Kardashian, Kris Jenner And Kylie Jenner Forced To Testify In Blac Chyna Court Case
+Kim Kardashian, Kris Jenner, And Kylie Jenner Forced To Testify In Blac Chyna Court Case

 Kim Kardashian, Kris Jenner, Khloe Kardashian, and Kylie Jenner are going to be grilled by Blac Chyna’s lawyers in the ongoing court battle over the reality show Rob & Chyna.
 The Blast reports that the famous reality TV family has been ordered to be deposed in court by Chyna before August 31.

-These days, Chyna and Rob are co-parenting daughter Dream and have reached an agreement on child support thanks to some court mediation, but the battle over her reality show with her ex Rob is ongoing.
+These days, Chyna and Rob are co-parenting daughter Dream and have reached an agreement on child support thanks to some court mediation, but the battle over her reality show with her ex is ongoing.

 Chyna sued Rob and his famous family in 2017 for allegedly manipulating the network and producers in order to cancel Rob & Chyna’s second season.
 She says that she lost a ton of money after the show was canceled.
 Not only that, but she says that she was defamed and verbally abused by the Kardashian family.
 She also claimed that Rob verbally and physically abused her during their relationship.

-“For over a year, Blac Chyna has been fighting to get her day in court against Robert Kardashian, Kris Jenner, Kim Kardashian West, Khloe Kardashian and Kylie Jenner,” Chyna’s attorney said.
+“For over a year, Blac Chyna has been fighting to get her day in court against Robert Kardashian, Kris Jenner, Kim Kardashian West, Khloe Kardashian, and Kylie Jenner,” Chyna’s attorney said.
 “Chyna alleges that she was slut-shamed, defamed and the victim of a plot to kill her hit show, Rob & Chyna, causing her significant financial damages.”

 Chyna hasn’t specified how much she is suing for, but part of the lawsuit tackles an incident where her ex posted nude photos of her on social media, allegedly without her permission.